Leonard Terfelt

-Leonard Daniel Andreas Terfelt (born Jonson; 20 August 1976) is a Swedish actor.
+Leonard Daniel Andreas Terfelt (née Jonson; born 20 August 1976) is a Swedish actor.

 Early life

-Leonard Daniel Andreas Jonson was born on 20 August 1976 in Hagersten.
+Leonard Daniel Andreas Jonson was born on 20 August 1976 in Hägersten, a suburb in Stockholm.
 He changed his surname to Terfelt.

 Career

 Film and TV

 Terfelt made his film debut in 2000 in Jalla!
 Jalla!.
 In 2007, he had the recurring role of Niillas Kimmel in the TV series Höök.
 The same year, he starred in the film Leo.
 He was nominated for a Guldbagge in 2008 for this role.

 In 2008-2009 he served the role of Roger Andersson in the TV series Oskyldigt dömd.
 In 2013 he played the role of Hans von Enke in five films about Kurt Wallander.
 In 2014, he starred in the film Flugparken opposite, among others, Sverrir Gudnason.

 He also appeared in The Bridge in the 4th and last season, as William (Leonora's father), in 2018.

-He starred with Mimosa Willamo as detectives Ewert Grens and Mariana Hermansson in two Nordic noir TV series based on crime novels by Anders Roslund and Borge Hellström, Box 21 (2020) and Cell 8 (2022).
+He starred with Mimosa Willamo as detectives Ewert Grens and Mariana Hermansson in two Nordic noir TV series based on crime novels by Anders Roslund and Börge Hellström, Box 21 (2020) and Cell 8 (2022).
 Both were directed by Johan Brisinger.